coq-community/aac-tactics/README.md

 [doi-shield]: https://zenodo.org/badge/DOI/10.1007/978-3-642-25379-9_14.svg
 [doi-link]: https://doi.org/10.1007/978-3-642-25379-9_14

-This Coq plugin provides tactics for rewriting universally quantified equations, modulo associativity and commutativity of some operator.
+This Coq plugin provides tactics for rewriting and proving universally quantified equations modulo associativity and commutativity of some operator, with idempotent commutative operators enabling additional simplifications.
 The tactics can be applied for custom operators by registering the operators and their properties as type class instances.
-Many common operator instances, such as for Z binary arithmetic and booleans, are provided with the plugin.
+Instances for many commonly used operators, such as for binary integer arithmetic and booleans, are provided with the plugin.

-An additional tactic makes it possible to prove equations between expressions involving associative/commutative/idempotent operations and their potential units.

 ## Meta